LOCAL RESOURCES AND LINKS

 Meals on Wheels of Greater Cincinnati — 513-721-4330

-Deliver nutritious meals to their homes in Hamilton County, check on their well-being and provide what could be the only social interaction they have all day.
+Deliver nutritious meals to their homes in Greater Cincinnati, check on their well-being and provide what could be the only social interaction they have all day.

 STRENGTHENING AND EXERCISE PROGRAMS